10 quick tips for making your software outlive your job: Rule 7: Do what you're supposed to (if you have time)

 Finally, remember that it is not all about \emph{your} project.
 If you ask others to help maintain your code, be prepared to give them something in return: a letter of reference, help testing or documenting their project, or co-authorship credit on the project and associated publications.

-\section{Tip 7: Do what you're supposed to (if you have time)}
+\section{Rule 7: Do what you're supposed to (if you have time)}

 Research software is increasingly recognized as a citable object \cite{Smith2016,Katz2021,Garijo2024}, and numerous books and research papers describe how to organize and run a research software project.
-Rather than repeating what others have said \cite{Sandve2013,Wilson2014,Lee2018a,Dryden2019,Akhmerov2020,Chue2021,Lees2022,Druskat2023,Akhmerov2023,Kumar2023,Struck2023,Reina2024}, this tip is a prioritized checklist of things to do \emph{if you have time}.
-If you do not, please consult the next tip.
+Rather than repeating what others have said \cite{Sandve2013,Wilson2014}, this rule is a prioritized checklist of things to do \emph{if you have time}.
+If you do not, please consult the next rule.

 \begin{enumerate}

 \item Create a DOI for each release of your software to ensure citability and retrievability even if the project repository becomes unavailable, and add a \href{https://citation-file-format.github.io/}{Citation.CFF} or \href{https://codemeta.github.io}{codemeta.json} file to your code \cite{Druskat2021} containing citation metadata.
 Tools such as \href{https://citation-file-format.github.io/cff-initializer-javascript/}{cffinit}, \href{https://codemeta.github.io/codemeta-generator/}{codemeta generator}, and \href{https://github.com/citation-file-format/citation-file-format/blob/main/README.md\#tools-to-work-with-citationcff-files-wrench}{others} can help you do this.